kehr/krc/README.md

 ```

 Read the `vimrc` file to get other features.
-It‘s worthwhile to do this. :smail:
+It‘s worthwhile to do this. :smile:

 #Required
  * vim >= 7.3